Wage Disparities among Students

 Students in Work Study Meet Employee Criteria under the Fair Labor Standards Act (FLSA)

-- students in work study perform non-academic functions outside the classroom for no academic credit.
+students in Work Study often perform non-academic functions outside the classroom for no academic credit.

 Because of the potential negative impact on academics, the number of hours worked is limited to 20 hours per week, recorded in timesheets.

-Courts recognize that, "[i]f an employer has the right to control and direct the work of an individual, not only as to the result to be achieved, but also as to the details by which that result is achieved, an employer/employee relationship is likely to exist."
-Love v.
-JP Cullen & Sons, Inc., 779 F.3d 697, 703 (7th Cir.
-2015).
+Courts recognize that if an employer has the right to control and direct the work of an individual - as to the result to be achieved and the details by which that result is achieved - an employer-employee relationship is likely to exist.

 In other words, the college is the primary beneficiary in the relationship.